yandexdataschool/Practical_RL/docker/README.md

-To simplify installation process, you can deploy a virtual machine with all dependencies pre-installed.
+To simplify installation process, you can deploy a container (~virtual machine) with all dependencies pre-installed.

 _tl;dr [dockerhub url](https://hub.docker.com/r/justheuristic/practical_rl/)_